airshipit/airshipctl/docs/source/phases.rst

 a parent cluster, cluster map will be used to find parent cluster and request kubeconfig from it.

+Also, ClusterAPIRef is a part of Cluster Map and will be used to find cluster object in kubernetes parent cluster.
+It also maps a clusterapi name and namespaces for a given cluster.
+In the below example object, the cluster api ref describes the reference to the cluster api object.
+The cluster `workload01` in the cluster map has an clusterAPIRef to corresponding cluster-api cluster object (kind: cluster) with name workload01 and inside namespace tenant01-namespace.

 Cluster map is defined in `Phase bundle <#phase-bundle>`__ as a document.

 - `Cluster map API object source code